chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 5. Initialize questions and set temperature

 Next, include the queries for the model and the temperature for the results.
-A control of the randomness of the model's predictions, a temperature of 0.8 indicates a moderate level of randomness, allowing for more diverse outputs:
+A control of the randomness of the model's predictions, a temperature of 0.8 indicates a moderate level of randomness, allowing for more diverse outputs.

 ```bash